 (2) approve state agency and intergovernmental information and telecommunications technology systems and services development efforts involving state or intergovernmental funding, including federal funding, provide information to the legislature regarding projects reviewed, and recommend projects for inclusion in the governor's budget under section 16A.11;

-(3) ensure cooperation and collaboration among state and local governments in developing intergovernmental information and telecommunications technology systems and services, and define the structure and responsibilities of a representative governance structure;
+(3) promote cooperation and collaboration among state and local governments in developing intergovernmental information and telecommunications technology systems and services;

-(4) cooperate and collaborate with the legislative and judicial branches in the development of information and communications systems in those branches;
+(4) cooperate and collaborate with the legislative and judicial branches in the development of information and communications systems in those branches, as requested;

 (5) continue the development of North Star, the state's official comprehensive online service and information initiative;

-(11) facilitate the cooperative development of and ensure compliance with standards and policies for information and telecommunications technology systems and services, electronic data practices and privacy, and electronic commerce among international, national, state, and local public and private organizations;
+(8) facilitate the cooperative development of and ensure compliance with standards and policies for information and telecommunications technology systems and services and electronic data practices and privacy within the executive branch;

 (b) The chief information officer, in consultation with the commissioner of management and budget, must determine when it is cost-effective for agencies to develop and use shared information and telecommunications technology systems and services for the delivery of electronic government services.
 The chief information officer may require agencies to use shared information and telecommunications technology systems and services.
 The chief information officer shall establish reimbursement rates in cooperation with the commissioner of management and budget to be billed to agencies and other governmental entities sufficient to cover the actual development, operating, maintenance, and administrative costs of the shared systems.
 The methodology for billing may include the use of interagency agreements, or other means as allowed by law.

-(c) A state agency that has an information and telecommunications technology project with a total expected project cost of more than $1,000,000, whether funded as part of the biennial budget or by any other means, shall register with the office by submitting basic project startup documentation, as specified by the chief information officer in both format and content, before any project funding is requested or committed and before the project commences.
+(c) A state agency that has an information and telecommunications technology project, whether funded as part of the biennial budget or by any other means, shall register with the department by submitting basic project startup documentation as specified by the chief information officer in both format and content.
 State agency project leaders must demonstrate that the project will be properly managed, provide updates to the project documentation as changes are proposed, and regularly report on the current status of the project on a schedule agreed to with the chief information officer.
 The chief information officer has the authority to define a project for the purposes of this chapter.

 (d) The chief information officer shall monitor progress on any active information and telecommunications technology project with a total expected project cost of more than $5,000,000 and report on the performance of the project in comparison with the plans for the project in terms of time, scope, and budget.
 The chief information officer may conduct an independent project audit of the project.
 The audit analysis and evaluation of the projects subject to paragraph (c) must be presented to agency executive sponsors, the project governance bodies, and the chief information officer.
 All reports and responses must become part of the project record.

-(e) For any active information and telecommunications technology project with a total expected project cost of more than $10,000,000, the state agency must perform an annual independent audit that conforms to published project audit principles promulgated by the office.
+(e) For any active information and telecommunications technology project with a total expected project cost of more than $10,000,000, the state agency must perform an annual independent audit that conforms to published project audit principles adopted by the department.

-(f) The chief information officer shall report by January 15 of each year to the chairs and ranking minority members of the legislative committees and divisions with jurisdiction over the office regarding projects the office has reviewed under paragraph (a), clause (13).
+(f) The chief information officer shall report by January 15 of each year to the chairs and ranking minority members of the legislative committees and divisions with jurisdiction over the department regarding projects the department has reviewed under paragraph (a), clause (10).
 The report must include the reasons for the determinations made in the review of each project and a description of its current status.